-While travelling in a foreign country we usually want to try something local, good and cheap.
-Peru is a country unique in many aspects.
-This uniqueness can be discerned among others in the food.
-Yes, yes, the food in Peru is delicious and definitely different.
+While travelling in a foreign country we usually want to try the local food, hoping it’s both tasty and inexpensive.
+Peru is a country unique in many aspects and this uniqueness makes itself known in the food.
+Yes, the food in Peru is delicious and definitely different.

-As a rule, there are a lot of bars and restaurants in Cusco, sometimes on one street you will find some or even several of them.
-Every kind under the sun.
+As a rule, there are a lot of bars and restaurants in Cusco.
+Sometimes on one street you will find several of them.

 During my stay in Cusco, I checked quite a lot of restaurants, some cheaper, some more expensive, some in the center, and other outside the center.
-And after some months of looking for the best place to eat lunch, finally I chose the restaurant called Govinda, situated in San Blas market (Mercado San Blas).
-This restaurant meets all my expectations, in 100%.
+And after some months of looking for the best place to eat lunch, finally I found my favorite.
+There’s a restaurant called Govinda, situated in San Blas market (Mercado San Blas).
+This restaurant meets all my expectations and desires, 100%.

 Govinda Lila’s restaurant in Cusco, San Blas market